-Well, we are now into the middle part of March and summer time is FAST approaching.
-That means bathing suit season is almost here.
+It seems like summer time is always approaching fast which means bathing suit season is almost here.
 Are you ready?
-Are you BEACH BODY Ready?
-If you are, GREAT.
-If not, DON’T PANIC, You still have ample time to get beach body ready if you take action now and follow these seven simple steps but you MUST take action and get after it NOW!
+Are you BEACH BODY ready?
+If you are, GREAT!
+If not, DON’T PANIC!
+You still have ample time to get beach body ready if you take action now and follow these seven simple steps but you MUST take action and get after it NOW!

 Here’s My 7 Step Guide To Getting Beach Body Ready For Summer!

 - Lifestyle and Stress Reduction